NCI-GDC/gdc-frontend-framework/holmes-py/docs/test-framework.md

 ### Locator / Selector
 For each interactable component on Data Portal V2, both frontend and QA team have agreed upon to use the following method to help identify the elements on the applicaiton.

-Use `data-test={elementIdentifierName}` within a tag to help locate the element quickly and effectively.
+Use `data-testid={elementIdentifierName}` within a tag to help locate the element quickly and effectively, where `elementIdentifierName` would be a value that is descriptive of element to interact with.
+We would want to avoid using any numbers for the values because it may not be descriptive enough while implementing test automation.

 Reference:
 1. **Using "data-test" in Tests** - https://blog.rstankov.com/using-rel-in-testing/